To add content, ask questions.

 - Political Words

-Political vocabulary covers key terms used to discuss government, elections, policies, and power structures in English.
+Political vocabulary covering key terms used in government, elections, policies, and international relations, with example sentences for context.

 - Government Types